MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-cache-policy-command.md

 ---
 # .show table cache policy

 Show the table cache policy.
 To speed up queries on data, Azure Data Explorer caches it on its processing nodes, SSD, or even in RAM.
 The [cache policy](cachepolicy.md) lets Azure Data Explorer describe the data artifacts that it uses so that important data can take priority.

+## Permissions

+This command requires at least Database User, Database Viewer, or Database Monitor permissions on the database containing the table or Table Admin permissions on the specific table.
+For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Syntax